SWAMINATHAN-A/leetfeedback-webs-public/website/ANALYTICS.md

 # Vercel Analytics Integration

-This document explains the Vercel Speed Insights and User Analytics integration implemented in the LeetFeedback website.
+This document explains the Vercel Speed Insights and User Analytics integration implemented in the Traverse website.

 ## Overview